ChristChurchMayfair/ccm_jekyll_site/children.md

 mobileImage: assets/images/children_looking_up_mobile_crop.jpg
 overlayCaption: Kids at CCM
 ---
-We love to welcome children of any age into our children's groups.
-They run during the 10:15am service, and are led by a team of trained volunteers who are part of the church family.
-We aim to teach the wonderful message of Jesus in an engaging and age-appropriate way.
-Singing, games, activities, and crafts help to reinforce the message.
-All children are welcome!
+We really encourage the children of our church family to get to know Jesus for themselves.
+We run a number of age-specific sunday school groups for children aged 2-11 during the 10:15am service.
+These are led by a team of trained volunteers who are part of the church family.
+We make every effort to teach the wonderful message of Jesus in an engaging way.
+Singing, games, activities, and crafts help to communicate the Bible message clearly.
+Visitors are warmly welcome.